-Employees may pursue, be nominated for, be appointed to, or otherwise attain or be considered for a public office or position.
-However, an employee's service as a public official must be consistent with the provisions of this Code and Company Policies and must not create a conflict of interest with the employee's responsibilities to the Company.
+Any nomination, appointment, or service as a public official must be consistent with the provisions of this Code and Company Policies and must not create a conflict of interest with our responsibilities to the Company.

-Employees who receive approval to engage in an outside activity may not represent themselves as associated with Schwab or acting on Schwab's behalf while engaged in the outside activity, and may not use Schwab property to perform the outside activity.
+Those who receive approval to engage in an outside activity may not represent themselves as associated with Schwab or acting on Schwab's behalf while engaged in the outside activity, and may not use Schwab property to perform the outside activity.